ANACONDAJUTS95/attendance-checker/README.md

-# Saint Jerome's Academy Attendance Checker
+# St. Jerome's Academy Attendance Checker

 A web-based attendance system that uses PDF417 barcodes to track student attendance.
 This system allows for quick and efficient attendance tracking by scanning student-specific barcodes and automatically recording their time-in.